LLNL/shroud/docs/reference.rst

     class' *typemap*.
 Used in format fields as ``{baseclass.cxx_type}``.

+f_arglist
+    An array of format fields for the Fortran wrapper of the function and its arguments.
+Entry 0 is the function, 1 is the first argument, and so on.
+Allows the statement group of an argument to access another argument's format fields to coordinate behavior.
+    For example, ``c_arglist[1].c_local_cxx``.

 F_derived_name
     Name of Fortran derived type for this class.
     Computed from option *F_derived_name_template*.